enfyna/fx-new-tab/README.md

 </p>
 <br><br>
 <p align="center">
-  My firefox addon for changing the firefox homepage and new tab page.
+  A new look for firefox homepage and the newtab page.
 </p>
 <br>